oberi0n/barCodeScn/README.md

 - Scan history and webhook settings stay on-device in `localStorage`.
 - For GET webhooks, only headers are sent to avoid leaking data in query strings.
 - Ensure the browser is granted camera permissions when scanning.
+- Camera access requires a secure context (HTTPS or `localhost`).
+Opening the app over plain HTTP will block the camera in mobile browsers; use `npm run dev -- --host` for LAN testing or deploy behind HTTPS.